 Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt, claims and judgments, and compensated absences, which are recognized as expenditures to the extent they have matured.
 General capital asset acquisitions are reported as expenditures in governmental funds.
-Proceeds of general long-term debt and acquisitions under capital leases are reported as other financing sources.
+Proceeds of general long-term debt and acquisitions under finance leases are reported as other financing sources.

-Cash
+Cash and Investments

 The Library's cash consists of cash on hand and demand deposits.
+The Library's investment is a U.S. Treasury Security.
 New York State law governs the Library investment policies.
 Resources must be deposited in FDIC-insured commercial banks or trust companies located within the state.
 Permissible investments include obligations of the United States Treasury, United States Agencies, and obligations of New York State or its localities.

 Collateral is required for demand and time deposits and certificates of deposit not covered by FDIC insurance.
-The Library's aggregate bank balances that were not covered by FDIC insurance were not exposed to custodial credit risk at June 30, 2021.
+The Library's aggregate bank balances that were not covered by FDIC insurance were not exposed to custodial credit risk at June 30, 2022.